Thursday, January 1, 2026

 This is what the locals wait for every year.
 We need the snow cap to keep things moving down in the valley.
 The more snow we get, the less water we have to pump from the ground.
 Just as a reference, they've sucked so much agua from the ground that the valley floor has dropped anywhere from 3 to 10 feet in places!
 This shot was take eastbound on Highway 190 coming down off the Main Street overpass.
 The intersection ahead in the picture is Plano Street.
 Things are nice and green.
 We were really really tired of the brown and the dust.
 Breathing clean air is a good thing.

-This scrumptious looking plate of deserts what we call "puttin' on the Ritz".
+This scrumptious looking plate of deserts is what we call "puttin' on the Ritz".
 Talk about a fast and yet great desert!
 Connie the Cooker pulled out her cache of Ritz crackers, slapped some peanut butter on them, and dipped them in chocolate!
 I eat butter crackers and peanut butter all the time but have never had anything like these!
 May I suggest that you get your maid to whomp some of these babies up.
 You'll be glad you did!

 Tip O’ the Day